dojo/site/content/blog/en/dojo-cli-template-app.md

 Here, you can see that the files for the pages are not loaded until they are clicked on.
 This is code splitting, something Dojo 1 was fantastic at and that the new Dojo provides by using the [`@dojo/cli-build-app`](https://dojo.io/learn/building/creating-bundles#creating-bundles) command.

-Adapted from the Rene Rubalcava's original post on [learn-dojo](https://learn-dojo.com/dojo-cli-template-app/).
+Adapted from Rene Rubalcava's original post on [learn-dojo](https://learn-dojo.com/dojo-cli-template-app/).